 They help if the baby needs a quick sooth while we’re adjusting poses or props.

-- Bring lots of formula even if baby just ate.
+- Bring lots of formula (or boobies obvi) even if baby just ate.

 It’s totally normal for babies to be extra hungry during their session.
 Having their portraits taken is a lot of work.

-- *If you have items/props you want included in your session, PLEASE let me know a few days before the session so I can plan accordingly 🙂
+- *If you have items/props you want to be included in your session, PLEASE let me know a few days before the session so I can plan accordingly 🙂

 Order of Shots

-- Siblings (If one parent wants to come with baby first, we can call to have the siblings brought over.
-Sometimes it takes a few hours to get the baby alone shots)
+- Siblings — With siblings, PLEASE bring just the newborn first.
+Then, when we are about 45 min- 1 hr from being done with alone shots, we can call to have the siblings brought over.
+Sometimes it takes a few hours to get the baby alone shots

-- Mom, Dad alone with baby and together
+- Mom, Dad alone with the baby and together

 Relax, Relax, Relax